Hospital tells family brain-dead Georgia woman must carry fetus to birth because of abortion ban

 “It’ s just hard to keep the mother out of infection, out of cardiac failure,” he said.

-Berghella also found a case from Germany that resulted in a live birth when the woman was declared brain dead at nine weeks of pregnancy.
+Berghella also found a case from Germany that resulted in a live birth when the woman was declared brain dead at nine weeks of pregnancy — about as far along as Smith was when she died.

 Georgia's law confers personhood on a fetus.
 Those who favor personhood say fertilized eggs, embryos and fetuses should be considered people with the same rights as those already born.